Presidential hopefuls in Senate say impeachment comes first

 As it stands, the Senate proceedings are expected to begin early in January, leaving candidates a week or two to hit the trail in earnest before the Iowa caucuses, scheduled for the first Monday in February.
 While the candidates are in D.C., their staffs are looking for creative ways to keep up enthusiasm for their campaigns in the states — including surrogate events, tele-town halls and even campaign events held via Skype.

-McConnell and Senate Minority Leader Chuck Schumer were meeting Thursday afternoon to try to hammer out an agreement to start proceedings in the Senate.
-But if Pelosi digs in to try to win concessions from Republicans and negotiations drag out over the holiday recess, it’s possible the Senate proceedings could begin even later in January — potentially keeping the candidates in Washington until days before the primaries begin.
+If Pelosi and Schumer dig in to try to win concessions from Republicans and negotiations drag out beyond the holiday recess, it’s possible the Senate proceedings could begin even later in January — potentially keeping the candidates in Washington until days before the primaries begin.

 Jim Manley, a former top Democratic Senate aide, said he believes both sides will wrap up negotiations and get to the Senate proceedings as early as possible.
 But he warned Democrats that whenever impeachment begins in the Senate, it has to be their top priority.